hack4impact-upenn/exposurepedia/README.md

 Exposurepedia is a project for Rachel Schwartz, Ph.D. with the Center for Treatment and Study of Anxiety at the University of Pennsylvania.
 It is a powerful resource for clinicians to research exposure therapies, share new treatments, and build hierarchies for their patients.

-If you are a clinician and would like to use Exposurepedia as a resource, visit [https://exposurepedia.herokuapp.com](https://exposurepedia.herokuapp.com) and sign up for an account!
+If you are a clinician and would like to use Exposurepedia, visit [https://exposurepedia.herokuapp.com](https://exposurepedia.herokuapp.com) and sign up for an account!

 Typescript-based MERN web application.